-Temporary Accommodation supplements Specialist Homelessness Services in providing limited accommodation in low cost motels or caravan parks for clients who are homeless.
-The intention of Temporary Accommodation is to provide a bridge to give clients a chance to secure other accommodation, whether crisis accommodation or private rental.
+Temporary Accommodation supplements Specialist Homelessness Services in providing time limited accommodation in low cost motels or caravan parks for clients who are homeless.
+The intention of Temporary Accommodation is to provide a bridge to give clients a chance to secure alternative accommodation, whether crisis accommodation or private rental.
 It is a short-term temporary measure rather than a longer-term response.

 Provision of Temporary Accommodation

 Temporary Accommodation is provided by FACS and a number of participating community housing providers through Housing Pathways.

 Length of assistance

 The length of Temporary Accommodation assistance offered is based on an assessment of a client’s immediate housing needs.
 There is no automatic entitlement to a specific period of assistance.
 For most clients, a limited period of assistance will be sufficient to locate alternative accommodation.

 Most assistance will be contained to a few days to enable clients to make arrangements for their immediate and longer-term accommodation.
 In some instances, this may be renewed to provide an additional period of time for the client to secure alternative accommodation.